On the number and size of Markov equivalence classes of random directed acyclic graphs: Representations of Markov equivalence classes

-For every $v\in \tilde{V}$, note that there are at most $|V_2|$ many ways to choose $I(v)$, and there are at most $10a$ many sites in $V_2$ to which the ordering of edges between $\tilde{V}$ and $V_2$ is not determined from knowing $I(v)$.
-Thus, since there are at most $b$ many sites in $\tilde{V}$, and each element in the \MEC can be associated with a unique total ordering of edges to the remaining at most $10a$ many vertices for each choice of $I(v)$, this gives the claim. \end{proof}
+Now for every $v\in \tilde{V}$, note that there are at most $|V_2|$ many ways to choose $I(v)$.
+For each such choice, there are at most $10a$ many sites in $V_2$ to which the ordering of edges between $\tilde{V}$ and $V_2$ is not determined from knowing $I(v)$.
+Fixing now one of remaining at most $(10a)!$ many ways to orient the edges between $v$ and these at most $10a$ many sites, our third assumption guarantees that this uniquely characterizes the respective \DAG in $M(G)$.
+This yields the desired claim, and thus finishes the proof. \end{proof}